tzolnai/project_ET_zero/README.md

 The original codes' author is **Emese Szegedi-Hallgató** ([hallgatoemese](https://github.com/hallgatoemese))

 The code was rewritten and was extended with eye-tracker capabilities by **Tamás Zolnai** ([tzolnai](https://github.com/tzolnai))

+### Citation

+Project ET Zero Developers (2021).
+Project ET Zero Core (Version 0.1.0)[Computer software].

+For the year, you should use the release date of the used version.

 ### References